hwstar/MCP4726/README.md

 MCP4726
 ================

-This is a library for the MCP4726 12-bit DAC, based on the the Adafruit MCP4725 12-bit I2C DAC Driver library
+This is an ARDUINO library for the MCP4726 12-bit DAC, based on the the Adafruit MCP4725 12-bit I2C DAC Driver library

 Tested and works great with the MCP4726